aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layer-to-raster-image/_index.md

 ## Convert CAD Layer to Raster Image Format

-Now, let's break down the tutorial into multiple steps to ensure a seamless conversion process.
+Below is the complete, step‑by‑step process.
+Each step is explained in plain language before the code block, so you know exactly what’s happening.

 ### Step 1: Set Up the CAD File

-Begin by specifying the path to your CAD file and loading it into an instance of the Image class.
+First, point to your CAD file and load it into an `Image` object.

 ```java
 // The path to the resource directory.